 - It is good for small busted women.

-- It is not a great choice for broad chested woman as they will look broader.
+- It is not a great choice for the broad chested woman as they will look broader.

 3. Peter Pan Collar Neckline

-Very elegant and inspired from the retro culture, the neckline imitates the perfect frock necks featuring a flat collar with rounded points.
+Very elegant and inspired by the retro culture, the neckline imitates the perfect frock necks featuring a flat collar with rounded points.

-- It is a strictly western neckline and avoid it with salwaars and dupattas.
+- It is a strictly western neckline and avoids it with salwars and dupattas.

-- Avoid wearing necklaces or pendants as the neckline may loose its charm.
+- Avoid wearing necklaces or pendants as the neckline may lose its charm.

 - It gives a perfect sweet sixteen look so be ready to look younger.

 4. Collared Neckline

 The collar necklines although very popular with the shirts and jackets came into our world of kurtis after the very famous Babli avatar by Rani in Bunty Aur Babli!!
 They became an instant hit after that and have been worn with short Kurtis and Patiala salwars or dhoti salwars ever since.